cat-play-mml

 Project Goals

-Priority Goals
+Top Priority Goals

-- Provide the experience of running
+- Provide the experience of executing

-cat-play-mml "cde"as a Windows Rust exe, playing “do-re-mi” in real-time.
+cat-play-mml "cde"as a Windows Rust executable, resulting in real-time playback of Do-Re-Mi.

 Next Goals